Vegan Blueberry Muffins

 - Flour – you can swap all-purpose flour with spelt flour, white whole wheat flour, or replace 1/2 cup of wheat flour with 1/2 cup of oat flour to boost plant-based proteins.
 Don’t swap the flour for low-carb flour like almond flour or coconut flour.
 The recipe won’t work with these two flours.

-- Sugar – you can use low GI sweetener like coconut sugar or decrease the sugar up to 1/2 cup without seeing a big difference in taste and texture.
+- Sugar – you can use low GI sweeteners like coconut sugar or decrease the sugar up to 1/2 cup without seeing a big difference in taste and texture.
 Another option is to use natural sugar-free sweeteners like erythritol.
 Don’t use a liquid sweetener in the recipe, or the muffins will be gummy.

 Frequently Asked Questions